ConsultantYD/YsaelDesage/content/project/computer vision/index.md

 More concretely, instead of training a new model from scratch, with many labeled examples, we started from an existing state-of-the-art research CV model that was already trained for months on a gigantic dataset and accelerated with multiple GPUs.
 Our goal was to keep all the neural network’s learned treatment and analysis capabilities, but to change it’s end goal to predict our objects instead of the ones it was originally designed to.
 By doing so, by providing only a handful of annotated images specific to our application, we were able to achieve the performance shown in the video above.
 Even better !
 The training only took a few hours, on an every-day laptop with no GPU.
 Imagine the possibilities.

+{{< figure src="labeling.png" caption="Labeling process to train the computer vision system.
+Only a handful of these examples are necessary to obtain the performance shown above." numbered="false" >}}